Stockflare/learn/_posts/2014-10-27-how-to-stay-alert.markdown

 date:   2014-10-27 17:23:00
 categories: stockflare
 ---
-How to use our alerts to stay vigilant to key events that could impact your portfolio
+How to use our alerts to stay vigilant to key events that could impact your portfolio.

 <iframe width="700" height="525" src="//www.youtube.com/embed/LicEDKxnwQc" frameborder="0" allowfullscreen></iframe>